SportsHub-AI/.github/profile/README.md

 ## Hi there👋
 Every Effort Counts💪, Every Step is Seen📈

-We Are Here to Track YouSports Performance and Celebrate Your Progress.
+We Are Here to Track Your Sports Performance and Celebrate Your Progress.